 Our daily lives are full of noise.
 From the moment our alarms buzz in the morning to the seconds before we fall asleep, our ears are constantly exposed to a world of sound.
 Unfortunately, some sounds are more harmful than others.
 Of the three main types of hearing loss, noise-induced is the most common.
 More than a third of all cases of hearing loss are attributed to noise, and baby boomers are the ones who are experiencing noise-induced hearing loss the most.

 It’s important to acknowledge the warning signs of hearing loss and take action as soon as possible.
 Because only a small fraction of physicians screen for hearing loss during physicals, signs of loss may be present even if a doctor fails to recognize it.
 If you’ve found others complaining about your hearing, or if you’re finding it harder to follow social conversations, it may be time to get your hearing checked.

 One of the main reasons so many baby boomers are neglecting to seek treatment is because of the stigma of hearing aids.
 In the past, hearing aids were big, bulky and awkward.
 However, thanks to advances in digital technology, hearing aids today are revolutionizing the way people hear.
-They’re smaller, more discreet and include a variety of different features.
+There are smaller, more discreet hearing aid options with a variety of different features.
 Best of all, 90 percent of people who use hearing aids have been found to improve their overall quality of life.

 The Better Hearing Institute estimates nearly 48 million Americans are currently living with hearing loss.
+And as the baby boomers age, hearing loss statistics will most likely increase.
 If you or someone you know has hearing loss, encourage them to seek help.
 Regardless of whether the hearing loss is mild, moderate or severe, seeking treatment sooner will help treat the problem before it gets worse.